Category Archives: Politics

 Movement is Life

 Year of social distancing!
-But a lot of that was on a motorcycle, we all try to make the best out of the situation!
+But a lot of that was on a motorcycle, we all try to make the best out of the situation.
 There is this 50 mile stretch west of Olympic forest which always eluded me, but managed to explore that this year.
-In that process also experienced a sunset at Ruby beach, one of those moments forever engraved in mind.
-Stayed at this rather rustic lodge after a six hour ride through the peninsula, well-furnished but no wifi and erratic cell coverage.
+In that process also experienced a sunset at Ruby beach, one of those moments which gets engraved in mind forever.
+Stayed at this rather rustic lodge after a six hour ride through the peninsula, well-furnished but no WiFi and erratic cell coverage.
 Realized some cheap wine, decent fish n chips, and some silence makes for a great evening.

 Simple example would be contractual agreements.
 If you order grocery, there is a near 100% probability that it will be delivered.
 On top of such simple and stable factors we construct complex plans, something which enables adaptation to unexpected events.
 Essentially that grocery might help us study for a test, run a marathon, or become a chef.
 In other words, law provides that stability in an unpredictable world.
 We actually don’t know whether we will pass the test, or win the marathon, or become a super chef.
 But law anyway provides us tools to pursue elaborate goals constructed on simple reliable norms.
 When applied equally to all, it enables the best of the plans, best of the minds, and in that process most complex of civilizations to emerge.